thomasonzhou/dino-run-nds/README.md

 - The background is initialized with tile mode using the main engine since it consists of solid colours
 - The dino sprite is used as the main character, taking up another VRAM bank

+- In debug mode (using the DEBUG_ON define flag in main), the bottom screen is used to view the state of the sprite

 ## Keypad
 - Press up or A to start the game/make the sprite jump